kyma-project/serverless/docs/user/tutorials/01-90-set-asynchronous-connection.md

-# Set asynchronous communication between Functions
+# Set Asynchronous Communication Between Functions

 This tutorial demonstrates how to connect two Functions asynchronously.
 It is based on the [in-cluster Eventing example](https://github.com/kyma-project/examples/tree/main/incluster_eventing).